 It’s that time of the year again when you get around 60 days to catch up on your RRSP contributions for the previous year.
-A RRSP account keeps your investments tax-sheltered (until withdrawal) and are a great way to save for retirement.
+An RRSP account keeps your investments tax-sheltered (until withdrawal) and is a great way to save for retirement.

 Officially, the 2018 RRSP Contribution deadline (i.e. 2019 RRSP Season) runs from January 1, 2019, to March 1, 2019.
 During this time, you are allowed to make contributions to your RRSP account as though they were made during the 2018 tax year, and based on your contribution room as of December 31, 2018.

 You will be able to claim a deduction for all eligible RRSP contributions made by March 1, 2019, from your 2018 income when you file your tax return.
 The maximum RRSP contribution limit for 2018 was $26,230 (It was $26,010 in 2017).